CaSToRC-CyI/eurocc-tutorials/cyclone-tutorials/docs/tutorials/t02_accessing_and_navigating_cyclone.md

 > 💡 Note: All file transfer commands should be run from your local machine's terminal, not from within Cyclone.
 The paths before the colon (\:) refer to your local machine, while paths after the colon refer to locations on Cyclone.

-### 2.7.4.
+### 2.8.4.
 Using FileZilla (Graphical Interface)

-1. Download and install FileZilla
+Download and install FileZilla.
+Then, go to `Edit → Settings`
-2. Go to Edit → Settings

 ![filezilla-toolbar](../images/t02/filezilla-toolbar.png)

-3. Go to SFTP
+Go to `SFTP`

 ![filezilla-settings-page](../images/t02/filezilla-settings-page.png)

-4. Add your key
+Add your key

 ![filezilla-add-key](../images/t02/filezilla-add-key.png)

-If your key is in openssh format, you'll be prompted to convert your key.
+If your key is in OpenSSH format, you'll be prompted to convert your key.
 Press yes:

 ![filezilla-convertkey](../images/t02/filezilla-convertkey.png)